andriktr/andriktr.github.io/_posts/2022-07-21-Your-First-GO-app-on-k8s .md

 Hi All,

-In this post we will try to write our first super simple Go app and deploy it to our k8s cluster.
+In this post we will try to write first super simple Go app and deploy it to our k8s cluster.

 Go programming language is one of most popular programming languages in the world.
 It is a great language to learn.
 Main benefit of Go is that it is easy to learn and it is very fast.
-Also go has big and active developer community so you may expect to get help if you struggle with your Go project.
-As you probably know Kubernetes is written in Go as well as allot of other great applications.
+Also Go has big and active developer community so you may expect to get help if you struggle with your project.
+As you probably know Kubernetes is written in Go as well as many other great applications.

 If you like me also just starting your Go lang journey I can recommend a few resources that will help you to get started with Go.